meanllbrl/portfolio/README.md

 - **AI Integration**: Prepared for future agentic workflows.
 - **Global Reach**: First-class bilingual support (Turkish/English).
 - **Polished Authenticity**: A design system that is bold, playful, and minimalist.

+**Feel free to fork this project and make it your own!** No attribution required—use it however you'd like. 🚀

 ---